 They’ve all learned diversity increases the innovative power of their teams.
 While many companies have recently supported diversity in an organization as “the right thing to do,” many haven’t fully committed to it or unleashed the ways it increases innovation.

 We get it.
-Change can be hard, and its value uncertain.
+Change can be hard and its value is uncertain.
 But, recent studies found that diversity has real value.
-Diverse companies produce 19 percent more revenue than less diverse competitors.
+Diverse companies produce 19% more revenue than less diverse competitors.
 So, if you want to be an industry leader, you need to foster an environment with different skills and perspectives.
-Here are a few reasons why you should invest in diverse teams over homogeneous ones:
+Here are a few reasons why you should invest in diverse teams over homogeneous ones.

 When faced with new technology or new ways of doing things, the nature of business is that revenue is front and center of every decision.
 And it should be.
 (You’re in the business to make money, after all.)
 Embracing new practices needs to be profitable.
 Expanding diversity in your organization can help your bottom line and lead to robust returns.
 Research from McKinsey shows there's a strong link between diversity, financial performance, and value creation.
 Companies with higher gender and racial diversity tend to realize better financial returns and outperform competitors on financial performance.